tnkhanh/discover-analyzer/docs/development.rst

   + Use 2-white-space indentation style.

+  + No trailing whitespaces at the end of every lines.

   + Each code line is at most 80 column.

   + Function and variable names follow: ``snake_case_naming_style``.